 Usage of Gloves

 It is very important to clean the tank with the help of gloves that will cover your hand and a bit of your wrist.
 There are bacteria present inside the bathroom and hence, it is advisable to put on gloves before proceeding with the cleaning of the toilet.
 Normal rubber gloves are more than enough for ensuring proper safety and hygiene.
 It is also important to note that while using bleach, as we already mentioned, gloves are an important aspect that will protect your skin from any damage.

 Cleaner Inside the Tank

-Cleaners that are poured or sprayed inside the tank must be kept inside for 10 to 15 minutes.
-It is also mentioned on the back of your cleaners that how much time they must be kept inside so that a proper cleaning process can happen.
-Other things as mentioned, vinegar should be kept for half a day so that the minerals can be removed.
+Cleaners that pour or spray inside the tank must keep inside for 10 to 15 minutes.
+It also mentions on the back of your cleaners that how much time they must keep inside so that a proper cleaning process can happen.
+Other things as mentioned, vinegar should keep for half a day so that the minerals can remove.

 Usage of Scrub with the Cleaner

-A Scrub brush or different toothbrushes can be used for this process.
+A Scrub brush or different toothbrushes can use for this process.
 With it, we need to scrub the bottom of the tank as well as the sides so that the dirt can be removed easily.
-With this method, even some fetid smells can be removed.
-Clean the button that is used to flush as well as the ball floater.
+With this method, even some fetid smells can remove.
+Clean the button use to flush as well as the ball floater.